 EXPLORING ARCHITECTURE CAMP | June 10-14, 2019

 At BGSU, architecture involves the study of the nature of materials, tectonics, history, aesthetics, physiology and psychology as well as to study the culture of space and the geometries of use.
 Architecture at BGSU is about relational networks; about structures both visible and invisible in the conjunction with an entrepreneurial spirit.
-(Day/Residential)
+(Now offering Residential Options!!)

 FARM 2 FORK| July 22 – 26, 2019